 While bamboo and wooden skewers are eco-friendly in the sense that they are made from natural materials, the resources used to produce them are wasted.
 Not to mention that they are usually disposed of after one use.

 The solution?
 Purchase reusable stainless steel (metal) skewers.

 8. Coffee pods

 They’re ending up in landfill faster than you can pour yourself a cup of coffee.
 Yes they can be recycled, but that’s the ‘cure’.
 The best option is prevention, or in this case, reducing waste.

 The solution?
 Don’t buy them or the coffee pod machines.
 If you have already purchased a coffee pod machine though, make sure to buy reusable pods!
 If no, just make coffee the old fashioned way, in a coffee plunger, stovetop espresso or go to a cafe and enjoy one made by a barista – just don’t forget your reusable coffee cup of course!

 9. Kitchen sponge

 Unlike the loofah sponges that are derived from plants, kitchen sponges are made from artificial fibres such as polyurethane.
 Not only is it non-biodegradable, it’s thrown out and sent to landfill.

 The solution?
-Use a dish cloth that’s reusable and washable.
+Use a biodegradable, natural alternative such as dish brush or cotton dishcloth that’s also reusable and washable.